ThatPoter/Bank-Loan-Classifier/README.md

 ## Project Intro/Objective
   This project was created with two objectives.
-  The bank needs to understand what are the characteristics that differentiate a person who pays his loan on time from one who does not.
+  One is that the bank needs to understand what are the characteristics that differentiate a person who pays his loan on time from one who does not.
   The other is with those characteristics identified being able to train a model so that in the future the bank can use it to predict who are the good and bad debtors.

 ### Methods Used